 So, there are some possible advantages to offshoring and nearshoring.
 As usual, they have to be weighed against potential drawbacks and assessed within the context of a company’s business objectives.
 These outsourcing models will work for some but not for all.

-USA800 is now part of The Results Campany family of businesses, which offers offshoring and nearshoring services.
+The Results Companies offers offshoring and nearshoring services.
 We can help you understand what’s right for your organization.
-Contact us now.
+Contact us now at firstname.lastname@example.org.